LarsDenBakker/blog-posts/developing-without-a-build/article.md

 ### HTML
 Over time web frameworks have solved html templating in different ways, for example by placing HTML inside javascript strings.
 Lately JSX has become a popular format for embedding HTML inside javascript, but it is not going to run natively in the browser without some kind of transformation.

+If you really want to author html in html files, you could use `fetch` to download your html templates before using it with whatever rendering/component system you are using.
+I don't recommend this becuase as it's hard to optimize for production.
+You want something that can be statically anylzed and optimized by a bundler, so that you don't spawn a lot of requests in production.

 With es2015/es6 we can use tagged template string literals to embed html inside js, and use it for doing efficient DOM updates.
-This runs natively in the browser and still offers a great developer experience.
+Because html templating often comes with a lot of dynamism, it feels great that we can use javascript to express this dynamic behavior instead of having to learn a whole new templating language.
+It runs natively in the browser, has a great developer experience and co-exists with the module graph so it can be optimized for production.

 There are some really good production ready and feature complete libraries that can be used for this:

 - [htm, JSX using template literals.
 Works with libraries that use JSX, such as react](https://www.npmjs.com/package/htm)
 - [lit-html, a html templating library](https://www.npmjs.com/package/lit-html)